Want to perform better at work? A small change can make all the difference.

 These findings suggest that a small change, such as wearing orange and red glasses with blue light filters, can offer a significant return on investment in productivity and well-being.

-At Apricotte, we believe in the importance of blue light protection and its health benefits.
-If you're looking to improve your sleep and daily performance, exploring blue light blocking solutions could be a great first step.
+In Apricotte, we believe in the importance of blue light protection and its health benefits.
+If you’re looking to improve your sleep and daily performance, exploring blue light blocking solutions could be a great first step.

 Source: Christopher M. Barnes, Harvard Business Review, "Will Blue Light Glasses Improve Your Sleep?"